Line connections |

 General User Input Values Characteristic Lines Physics Used Displays Example

-Component 69 is a powerful component combining a switch and a controller.
-The control process can be activated or deactivated depending upon two additional controlling pins.
-The scheduled value to be set can be entered selectively externally through the pin 1 or internally as the specification value SCV (flag FSCV), or it is possible to hide this
+Component 69 is a versatile component that combines a switch and a controller.
+The control process can be activated or deactivated depending on two additional control inputs.
+The setpoint to be set can be specified either externally via connection 1 or internally as a specification value SCV (switch FSCV).
+When specifying via SCV, line 1 does not need to be connected or it is possible to hide this connection.
+This is done on the ‘Portssheet of the component properties.

-The controller can be deactivated in the start and can be activated after passing a set value.
-Vice versa, a controller activated at the start can be deactivated after passing the set value.
-It is also possible to activate or deactivate the controller permanently.
-In this case, the lines 4 and 5 need not be connected.
+The controller can be switched off initially and activated when a threshold value is passed.
+Conversely, a controller that is initially active can be deactivated when a threshold value is reached.
+It is also possible to switch the controller on or off permanently.
+In this case, lines 4 and 5 do not need to be connected.

-The controller also outputs a controlled value in the deactivated state, namely the specification value L3OFF.
-If one leaves the field L3OFF empty, the controller retains the value upon deactivation, which it had in the last iteration step before being deactivated.
+This controller also outputs a value when switched off, namely that of the specification variable L3OFF.
+If the L3OFF field is left empty, the controller retains the value it had in the last iteration step before switching off.

-An approximate controlling can be implemented with the help of the specification value TOL.
-The controller is deactivated, when the process value deviates from the scheduled value as less than TOL.
-This measure accelerates the calculation, if an exact setting of the target value is not required.
+Approximate control can be realised using the specification value TOL.
+The controller is switched off if the actual value deviates from the setpoint by less than TOL.
+This measure is used to speed up the calculation if an exact setting of the target value is not required.

-The sequence of the specification values in the input screen has been sorted.
-First are the specification values that relate to the reference value, and then the values that relate to the correction variable.
-Then follow general controller parameters like characteristic, activation, start value specification, and damping or limitation of change.
+The order of the default values in the input mask has been sorted.
+The default values relating to the comparison value come first, followed by the values relating to the correction variable.
+Then general controller parameters such as characteristic, activation, start value specification and damping or change limitation.

 Decoupling of turn-on/-off feature and delayed start